 Two design alternatives are being studied for the SR-84 Intermodal Bus Facility:

-1 Alternative 1 Median Bus Stop
+1 Alternative 1 Highway Median Bus Stop with Center Platform

 A Birds Eye View animated GIF shows east and westbound buses/shuttles stopping at a median platform between the existing SR-84 travel lanes.
 This is called Alternative 1 Median Bus Stop.